Redocly/redocly-cli/.changeset/tough-shirts-invite.md

 "@redocly/cli": patch
 ---

-Fixed an issue where custom rules were not applied to Arazzo configuration.
+Fixed an issue where custom rules were not applied to Arazzo descriptions.